microsoft/BuildTourHack/stories/1/121_Add_WIndows_Feature.md

 ```

-### Add Code to Customize your PWA App Container
+### Add code to customize your PWA App container

 Start out by adding some code that adds a message to the tile in the start menu.
-This code can be ran from any page, but you'll likely want to put it on index.cshtml so that it is ran as soon as the app is opened.
+This code can be run from any page, but you will likely want to place it on index.cshtml, so that it runs as soon as the app is opened.

-1. Open shipping \index.cshtml in Visual Studio and add a script tag at the bottom of the page
+1. Open `Shipping\index.cshtml` in Visual Studio and add a script tag at the bottom of the page.
-2. add the following feature detection inside the script tag
+2. Add the following feature detection inside the script tag:

 ```
 if(window.Windows && Windows.UI.Notifications){